 Abbeydale Picture House, Grade II listed movie theater and arts centre in Abbeydale Road, Sheffield, England.

-Abbeydale Picture House is a Grade II listed cinema and arts centre with a grand entrance featuring a glass canopy supported by marble pillars.
-The auditorium displays cream and gold decor that reflects the building's original early 20th century cinema design.
+Abbeydale Picture House is a Grade II listed cinema and arts centre on a main road in the Abbeydale area of Sheffield.
+The building has a glass canopy over its entrance, supported by marble pillars, and an auditorium decorated in cream and gold.

 The community of curious travelers